JeremyQuijano/FITS-Image-Combination/README.md

-# .fits-Image-Combination
+# FITS-Image-Combination

-This program was created by myself to combine multiple .fits images gathered from Astronomy observations and clean them up to look for certain emissions.
+This program was created to combine multiple FITS images gathered from Astronomy observations and perform sigma clipping to clean them up and look for certain emissions.